johannilsson/ao11/README.md

 # Android Only 2011

-Part of my presentation on building Custom UI Components at Android Only 2011.
+Part of my presentation about building Custom UI Components at Android Only 2011.

 ## Demo 1